 - Mishandling of gas cylinders, especially acetylene.

 Eye injuries during Welding and cutting safety

-Prevention from this of injury can be achieved by the person carrying out the welding or cutting operation by wearing eye protection in the form of full face shield filter with the appropriate dark lenses for welding and in the case of cutting.
+Prevention from this injury can be achieved by the person carrying out the welding or cutting operation by wearing eye protection in the form of full-face shield filter with the appropriate dark lenses for welding and in the case of cutting.

 For personnel who are working within the area that may be affected by the welding or cutting activities, welding screens will be erected around the welding or cutting activity to effectively shield, those working close by from flash burns.

 All such screens will be manufactured from a suitable fire retardant material and should be erected in such a manner as not to restrict ventilation of the working area.